MicrosoftDocs/azure-devops-docs/docs/pipelines/test/test-analytics.md

 ### Infer hidden patterns

-When looking at the test failures for a single instance of execution, it is often difficult to infer any pattern.
+When looking at the test failures for a single instance of execution, it's often difficult to infer any pattern.
-In the example below, the test failures occurred during a specific period, and knowing this can help narrow down the scope of investigation.
+In the following example, the test failures occurred during a specific period, which helps narrow down the scope of investigation.

 ![Example of test failure pattern.](media/test-analytics/infer-pattern.png)

-Another example is tests that exhibit non-deterministic behavior (often referred to as [flaky tests](test-glossary.md)).
+Another example is tests that exhibit nondeterministic behavior (often referred to as [flaky tests](test-glossary.md)).
-Looking at an individual instance of test execution may not provide any meaningful insights into the behavior.
+Looking at an individual instance of test execution might not provide any meaningful insights into the behavior.
 However, observing test execution trends for a period can help infer hidden patterns, and help you resolve the failures.

 ## Report information source

 The source of information for test analytics is the set of [published test results](/azure/devops/pipelines/tasks/reference/publish-test-results-v2) for the build or release pipeline.
-These result are accrued over a period of time, and form the basis of the rich insights that test analytics provides.
+These results are accrued over a period of time, and form the basis of the rich insights that test analytics provides.

 [!INCLUDE [help-and-support-footer](includes/help-and-support-footer.md)]